Destination: Louisiana Coast

 See the post just above this one for the First Grand Prize of the Great Big Travel Literature Giveaway and information on how to win.

-Dr. Jessie Voigts is a regular contributor to A Traveler’s Library, bringing us cultural inspirations for travel.
-Check out her bio on the contributor’s page to learn about her newest activities and see her wonderful website at Wandering Educators for travel info helpful to everyone.
+Jessica Voigts is a regular contributor to A Traveler’s Library, bringing us cultural inspirations for travel.
+Check out her bio on the contributor’s page to learn about her newest activities and see her website at Wandering Educators for travel info helpful to everyone.